Azad Kashmir: Population

 The population of Azad Kashmir, according to the preliminary results of the 2017 Census, is 4.045 million.
 The website of the AJK government reports the literacy rate to be 74%, with the enrolment rate in primary school being 98% and 90% for boys and girls respectively.

 The population of Azad Kashmir is almost entirely Muslim.
-The people of this region culturally differ from the Kashmiris living in the Kashmir Valley of Jammu and Kashmir and are closer to the culture of Jammu.
+The people of this region culturally differ from the Kashmiris living in the Kashmir Valley of Jammu and Kashmir and are closer to the culture of Pir Panjal Region.
 Mirpur, Kotli, and Bhimber are all old towns of the Jammu region.

 Religion

 Azad Jammu and Kashmir has an almost entirely Muslim population.
-According to data maintained by Christian community organizations, there are around 4,500 Christian residents in the region.
+According to data maintained by Christian community organisations, there are around 4,500 Christian residents in the region.
 Bhimber is home to most of them, followed by Mirpur and Muzaffarabad.
 A few dozen families also live in Kotli, Poonch, and Bagh.
 However, the Christian community has been struggling to get residential status and property rights in AJK.

 There is no official data on the total number of Bahais in AJK.
 Only six Bahai families are known to be living in Muzaffarabad with others living in rural areas.

 The followers of the Ahmadi faith are estimated to be somewhere between 20,000 and 25,000, and most of them live in Kotli, Mirpur, Bhimber, and Muzaffarabad.

 Ethnic groups

 Christopher Snedden writes that most of the native residents of Azad Kashmir are not of Kashmiri ethnicity; rather, they could be called "Jammuites" due to their historical and cultural links with that region, which is coterminous with neighbouring Punjab and Hazara.
 Because their region was formerly a part of the princely state of Jammu and Kashmir and is named after it, many Azad Kashmiris have adopted the "Kashmiri" identity, whereas in an ethnolinguistic context, the term "Kashmiri" would ordinarily refer to natives of the Kashmir Valley region.
-The population of Azad Kashmir has strong historical, cultural and linguistic affinities with the neighbouring populations of upper Punjab and Potohar region of Pakistan, whereas the Sudhans have the oral tradition of the Pashtuns.
+The population of Azad Kashmir has strong historical, cultural and linguistic affinities with the neighbouring populations of upper Punjab and Potohar region of Pakistan, whereas the Sudhans have the oral tradition of Pashtuns.

 The main communities living in this region are: